sergeynordicresults/sergeynordicresults.github.io/index.md

 - This is a cynicism, a shit will happen in your life and you will change your thoughts

+> Harry Potter and methods of rationality:
+> it's very humane (and in a human genome) to disable compassion for people from other tribes
+> Killers of Jews were ordinary people, they HAD an ability to sympathize to other humans, it's just that they didn't think Jews were humans
 -------------------

 ## My view on this universe